 - A good soak and scrub in warm water with Nolvasan (AKA chlorhexidine) solution or even a mild horse shampoo will work well.
 I will use a bucket or my tack box to hold my solution and then swirl it all around and let it soak for a few minutes.

-- Rinse thoroughly with warmish water for a few minutes.
+- Rinse thoroughly with warm-ish water for a few minutes.
 I like to dry my brushes with the bristles facing down or to the side.
-A wooden brush handle will get a little too wet if the bristles drain into the wood.
+A wooden brush handle will get too wet if the bristles drain into the wood.

 - I have a laundry rack that unfolds, which is perfect for drying brushes and blankets.
 You can also dry in the grass, on the ground, or any place out of the way of curious horses.

-Drying your brushes on their side is a good way to preserve the handle.
+Drying your brushes on their side is an excellent way to preserve the handle.

-A nice bath in some Nolvasan solution or even a mild shampoo does the trick.
+A nice bath in some Nolvasan solution or mild shampoo does the trick.